qt37t247/WGS-HPC-NUS/README.md

 We also uploaded example files with Sentieon (https://www.sentieon.com/) using NSCC.

+Change the rule files under "/snpArcher/workflow/rules" when necessary (for examples):

+1. To aquire final vcf with both invariant and variant site, replace "VARIANT" with "CONFIDENT" for flag "--emit_mode" under "rule sentieon_combine_gvcf" in rule file "sentieon.smk".
+2. For chromosomes exceed the length of 512Mbp, replace "bam" with "cram", and "bai" with "crai" across multiple rule files.

 ## Start a project

 For each project (normally a species/species complex sharing the same reference genome), create a project folder and copy the "config" folder.